AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Neural Architecture Search

-From a conceptual perspective, however, it is difficult to assess whether NAS is truly a separate category of AutoML, despite often being treated as its own chapter of the story~\cite{huko19}.
-For one thing, society had only just begun to shift its focus to deep learning~\cite{krsu12} during the first wave of AutoML-package releases; it is no surprise that wrappers around ML libraries designed before 2010, e.g.~Auto-WEKA~\cite{thhu13} and Auto-sklearn~\cite{fekl15}, treat neural networks in a limited way.
-In contrast, AutoML systems that focus on NAS profit off of more recently engineered foundations, e.g.~Auto-Keras~\cite{jiso19} and Auto-PyTorch~\cite{mekl19}.
+From a conceptual perspective, however, it is difficult to assess whether NAS is truly a separate category of AutoML, despite often being treated as its own chapter of the story~\citep{huko19}.
+For one thing, society had only just begun to shift its focus to deep learning~\citep{krsu12} during the first wave of AutoML-package releases; it is no surprise that wrappers around ML libraries designed before 2010, e.g.~Auto-WEKA~\citep{thhu13} and Auto-sklearn~\citep{fekl15}, treat neural networks in a limited way.
+In contrast, AutoML systems that focus on NAS profit off of more recently engineered foundations, e.g.~Auto-Keras~\citep{jiso19} and Auto-PyTorch~\citep{mekl19}.
 The distinction between AutoML and AutoDL thus appears somewhat superficial, even if a DNN, as a self-contained model, typically has a far more complicated hyperparameter space than any standard alternative, such as an SVM.
 This is true, but it unnecessarily confounds reductionist approaches to ML automation.

 It is arguable instead that NAS ultimately collapses to the problem of ML-pipeline search.
-Indeed, as discussed in Section~\ref{Sec:MCPS}, non-output neural layers can be considered equivalent to standard ML pre-processors.
+Indeed, as discussed in Section~\ref{Sec:MCPS}, non-output neural layers can be considered equivalent to standard ML preprocessors.
 That is why the schematic of the ML component in Fig.~\ref{Fig:Component} explicitly includes error propagation signals; this allows a DNN to be broken apart into the pipeline representation exemplified by Fig.~\ref{Fig:PipelineExample}.
 Of course, in fairness, modern neural networks are diverse in nature.
 Any encompassing AutoML framework requires careful engineering to represent as many scenarios as possible, e.g.~handling internal state to cater for recurrent neural networks (RNNs).
+Indeed, training RNNs, e.g.~via the DAG-unravelling method of `truncated backpropagation through time', may require more careful consideration if each layer is to be treated as an independent ML component.
 However, these are mostly matters of implementation.